 K2/Kepler Mission: Kepler’s Second Light

-After completing its nominal mission, Kepler operations were suspended due to a reaction wheel failure, but today an exciting new science mission, K2, is being proposed.
+After completing its nominal mission, Kepler operations were suspended due to a reaction wheel failure, but today an exciting new science mission, K2, has been funded.
 Ball engineers devised an innovative way to control pointing in the spacecraft by managing solar pressure and using thrusters.
-The proposed K2 mission provides an opportunity to continue Kepler’s ground breaking discoveries in the field of exoplanets and expand its role into new astrophysical observations.
+The K2 mission provides an opportunity to continue Kepler’s ground breaking discoveries in the field of exoplanets and expand its role into new astrophysical observations.

 K2 will perform a series of 80-day campaigns that use the proven Kepler spacecraft team to conduct new research into planet formation, young stars, stellar structure, evolution and activity, and extragalactic science.
 K2 will observe tens of thousands of stars per campaign and will transmit science data to the ground once every 80 days.
 K2 will search for new planets around bright stars and habitable worlds around M class stars to help pave the way for future missions like the Transiting Exoplanet Satellite Survey and the James Webb Space Telescope.

 UPDATE: NASA Headquarters has approved the K2/Kepler mission and funded it for 2 years.
 According to the NASA 2014 Astrophysics Senior Review Report:

 “This is an outstanding mission and we look forward to the results from the program.
 K2/Kepler uniquely addresses a range of observational goals and is expected to engage a broad community of scientists.”